Znypr/GymTrack/README.md

 ## Features

 - **Line-based timestamps**
-  Each time the user presses Enter, a new line is added with a relative timestamp (e.g., "Just now", "2 minutes ago", "Yesterday 17:41").
+  Each time the user presses Enter, a new line is added with a relative timestamp (e.g., "Just now", "Today 17:41", "Yesterday 17:41").

 - **Optimized for athletes and logging**
   Ideal for tracking exercises and workout sets in chronological order.
 The timestamping system allows users to easily review the timing and sequence of their training sessions.